rahulgopinath/rahulgopinath.github.io/_posts/2021-09-29-remove-epsilons.markdown

 <form name='python_run_form'>
 <button type="button" name="python_run_all">Run all</button>
 </form>
-In the previous post about [uniform random sampling from grammars](https://rahul.gopinath.org/post/2021/07/27/random-sampling-from-context-free-grammar/)
-I mentioned that the algorithm expects an *epsilon-free*` grammar.
+In the previous post about [uniform random sampling from grammars](https://rahul.gopinath.org/post/2021/07/27/random-sampling-from-context-free-grammar/), I mentioned that the algorithm expects an *epsilon-free* grammar.
 That is, the grammar should contain no empty rules.
 Unfortunately, empty rules are quite useful for describing languages.
 For example, to specify that we need zero or more white space characters, the following definition of `<spaceZ>`